 - Transcripts from all of the nursing schools you attended.
 You can request that these be sent to the California Board of Registered Nursing (CBRN).
 This typically takes around two weeks.
 However, it is possible that delays will occur.
 The only time you do not require this step is when you are applying for a temporary license.

 Looking for the best travel nursing agency?
-Want the best nursing salary?
-If you’re thinking about nursing as a career, you might be excited by the lure of travel duty nursing.
+Want the best travel nurse salary?
+If you’re thinking about nursing as a career, you might be excited by the lure of a high paying 13-week travel nurse assignment.
 You can visit exotic locations and enjoy time off in places you would like to vacation.
-On the other hand, private duty nursing or hospital-related nursing professions are also quite attractive and lucrative.
+On the other hand, a staff RN or hospital-related nursing professions are also quite attractive.

 Here’s the salary breakdown for various nursing professions, pros, cons, and tips to help you decide which area you might want to specialize in.

-Maybe you are thinking about becoming a registered nurse (RN).
-The U.S. Bureau of Labor Statistics states the average annual salary for registered nurses is $68,450.
+Maybe you are thinking about becoming a RN.
+The U.S. Bureau of Labor Statistics states the average annual salary for RN is $68,450.

-To earn your degree as a registered nurse, you must attend a 2-year associate’s degree program or a 4-year bachelor’s degree program in nursing.
+To earn your degree as a RN, you must attend a 2-year associate’s degree program or a 4-year bachelor’s degree program in nursing.
 When you complete the nursing diploma program you will then need to take and pass the NCLEX-RN examination to receive your license in registered nursing.

-If you did a search for “What’s the most RNs can make?”, “What’s the highest RN salary?” or “What’s the most money registered nurses can make?”
+If you did a search for “What’s the most RNs can make?”, “What’s the highest RN salary?” or “What’s the most money an RN can make?”
 Depending on the area or industry you go into, these are the annual mean wages (AMW) based on U.S. Bureau of Labor Statistics:

 - Specialty RNs make $77,290.